bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 Planned features include:

-- Various stratum-management subcommands including: `remove`, `rename`, `enable`, `disable`, `fix`, `ignore`, `unignore`, `alias`, and `deref`.
+- Various stratum management subcommands including: `remove`, `rename`, `enable`, `disable`, `fix`, `ignore`, `unignore`, `alias`, and `deref`.
 - `update`, a subcommand which updates the Bedrock install.
 - `report`, a subcommand which creates a report about the current Bedrock